 Rheumatic heart disease (not to be confused with rheumatoid heart disease) may refer to either the acute cardiac involvement or chronic cardiac sequelae following rheumatic fever.
 Carditis is a major Jones criterion of rheumatic fever.

-An increased prevalence in females have been reported 4.
+- an increased prevalence in females has been reported 4

 Initial inflammatory events are precipitated by a group A Streptococcus pyogenes infection that causes a type 2 hypersensitivity reaction where antibodies to the bacteria exhibit molecular mimicry to human tissues7.
 The presence of Aschoff cells is a histological diagnostic feature.

 Valvular involvement is related to an endocarditis and can result in either stenosis and/or insufficiency, which can manifest either acutely or several years to decades after the initial onset of rheumatic fever.
 Most commonly the mitral valve is affected, producing a stenosis in later disease 2,6.
 Aortic regurgitation can also occur.
 Pathologically commissural fusion of valve leaflets is a characteristic feature.

 - pericardial calcification